Music Inspired by Illumination & Dr. Seuss' The Grinch

-Music Inspired by Illumination & Dr. Seuss' The Grinch is an extended play (EP) by American rapper, Tyler, the Creator.
+Music Inspired by Illumination & Dr. Seuss' The Grinch (popularly shortened to The Grinch EP) is an extended play (EP) by the American rapper and producer Tyler, the Creator.
 It was released by Columbia Records on November 16, 2018.

 Background

 For The Grinch soundtrack, Tyler, the Creator created a new song "I Am the Grinch", and also created a hip hop cover version of the song "You're a Mean One, Mr. Grinch".
 Tyler commented that "making christmas themed music, but not making it too xmasy was the goal [and] keeping 7 year olds in mind but also wanting the parents to listen also".
+The EP includes features from Santigold, Ryan Beatty, and Jerry Paper.